openUC2/openUC2.github.io/docs/05_ImSwitch/Advanced/01_Installation/ForkLift.md

-# ImSwitch Forklift OS
+# ImSwitch OS (based on Forklift)

-The ImSwitch Forklift OS is a complete, pre-configured operating system image designed specifically for UC2 microscopy systems.
+The ImSwitch ImSwitch OS is a complete, pre-configured operating system image designed specifically for UC2 microscopy systems.
 It provides a ready-to-use environment with all software, drivers, and configurations pre-installed.

+TODO:
+-  Incorporate the images again that were there previouslyy
+-  reuse previously set information about forklifted imswitch-os
+-  recover images and information from this branch https://openuc2.github.io/docs/ImSwitch/Quickstart/

 ## Overview

-The Forklift OS is a specialized Raspberry Pi OS image that includes:
+The ImSwitch OS is a specialized Raspberry Pi OS image that includes:
 - **ImSwitch** with all dependencies pre-installed
 - **UC2-REST** Python interface for ESP32 communication
 - **UC2-ESP32 firmware** flashing tools